 One of the joys of webpages is being able to disseminate work more quickly and at a fraction of the cost.
-A disadvantage, however, is that increasingly work shared on a website may be deemed 'published' and disqualify it for other publication, most particularly for competitions.
+A disadvantage, however, is that increasingly, work shared on a website may be deemed 'published' and disqualify it for other publication, most particularly for competitions.
 This can limit the number of poems that are published on websites.

 an autobiographical study, for EL SEGUNDO WRITES' anthology published by TESS arts magazine in 2019.
 From and for people living in, or connected with, the beachside community in the South Bay area of Los Angeles.

 was written for an anthology for vegan readers.
 I had some structural fun with the italicised rhyming grids in that they can be read left to right or up and down.

 It is reproduced here with kind permission of the publisher.

 Sometimes I walk El Segundo and ask my unmoved heart

 Why I fail to feel for my tender, shaky, start.

 An embryo's soft cartilage, grows hard with calcite stone,